Musée d'art et d'histoire de Saint-Denis

-The Museum of Art and History (in French: Musée d'Art et d'Histoire Paul-Éluard), is a museum located in the historical town of Saint-Denis, France, in the northern outskirts of Paris.
+The Musée d'art et d'histoire Paul-Éluard (English: Museum of Art and History Paul Éluard) is a museum in Saint-Denis, France, in the northern outskirts of Paris.

 History

 The museum was founded in 1901 and was located in the former hôtel-Dieu of the town.
 When this building was demolished, the museum was rehoused in the municipal library.
 At the beginning of the 1980s the museum moved into a Carmelite nunnery, winning the European Museum of the Year Award in 1982.

 Buildings

 The repurposed buildings of the nunnery include cloisters, cells and a chapel built by Louis XV, whose daughter Louise of France was a Discalced Carmelite.

 Pharmacy of the hotel Dieu, which has been re-assembled in the museum.

 Collections

 The museum holds displays about the Carmelites, the Paris Commune and the surrealist poet, Paul Éluard.
 There is also an archaeological department focusing on the ancient finds in and around the Basilique Saint-Denis.

 From September to December 2007, the museum had a display about the Silk Road, entitled "Marco Polo et le Livre des Merveilles".

 Recommended access is underground Metro station Saint-Denis Porte de Paris, on Line 13, located about 100 meters south of the museum.